 ITV had plans to create a new multi-screen ad format, which could be synced into other platforms.
 Their audience was mostly composed of smartphone and tablet users.

 When ITV combined this innovation with visual storytelling, they were able to merge the benefits of broadcast TV advertising with modern tablets and smartphones.

 During the X-Factor finale last year, the ad format was launched and it resulted in over 1,300,650 page views, with an average click-through rate of 8.75%

-Dallas Morning News, a regional media company in the U.S., wanted to expand their reach through social media.
-They understood that traditional media is fast becoming tiring for viewers and fans, unless it’s integrated into their social lifestyle.
+Dallas Morning News, a regional media company in the U.S., wanted to expand its reach through social media.
+They understood that traditional media is fast becoming tiring for viewers and fans unless it’s integrated into their social lifestyle.

 Using Hootsuite, they were able to control their social activities from one portal, streamlining their endeavors.

 They empowered and persuaded their team to cultivate the habit of sharing news and updates on social media platforms.
 This strategy increased the company’s engagement with a growing local readership.

 And, they succeeded.
 Here’s the result of their social media integration: